python-rapidjson/python-rapidjson/docs/api.rst

 .. data:: __author__

-   The author of the module.
+   The authors of the module.

 .. data:: __version__